13 Different Types of Jellyfish You Should Know

 5. Cauliflower Jellyfish

 A cauliflower jellyfish is a jellyfish that can sting, and it is part of the Cephea genus.
-People refer to them as the “crown jellyfish” because their bells have a rounded crown-like structure.
+People call them the “crown jellyfish” because their bells have a rounded crown-like structure.

 The reason is that they have a lot of value for the businesses.
 People like to eat cauliflower jellyfish as a gourmet food item.